farm-ng/amiga-app-template-kivy/README.md

 ### Create a repository from this template

-Click on *Use this template* to create a new repository based on this repo
+Click on green *Use this template* button (top right) to create a new repository based on this repo

 Fill in the details, example below:
 * Owner: *username*
 * Repository Name: hello-amiga (names should be between 4-17 characters)
 * Set to Public

-Once completed, click *Create repository from template*
+Once completed, click *[Create repository from template]*

 When the repository creation process has completed, clone the repo to your local workspace